-Additionally, during the psych test she takes in the first episode, she tells the instructor that she sees "A herd of beautiful ponies galloping freely across the plain."
-In the last episode, while the instructor from several years ago is explaining the test, she says that "One child might see a herd of beautiful ponies galloping freely across the plain, while another child might see..."
+Additionally, during the psych test she takes in the first episode, she tells the instructor that she sees "a herd of beautiful wild ponies running free across the plain."
+In the last episode, while the instructor from several years ago is explaining the Rorschach test, she says that "Another [child] might see a herd of beautiful wild ponies running free across the plain."

 "Arts 'n' Crass" contains a great in-universe example: Ms. Li and Mr. O'Neill want Jane's painting of a lovely young teen girl in Lawndale High's upcoming art show, but without a poem, written by Daria, about the girl being bulimic attached.
 Li and O'Neill suggest altering the poem to something not associated with eating disorders — "I don't want to change the intent of the poster, I just want to make it more palatable", says O'Neill — but Daria and Jane both refuse on the grounds that making the alterations actually does change the intent of the poem.
 Ms. Li eventually changes the poem for them and enters the painting into the art show without their permission.
 As a result, Daria and Jane deface the painting during the art show and nearly get in trouble, until Ms. Li foolishly admits to Helen that she took Daria's poster, altered the content, exhibited the poster without Daria's permission, and now is punishing Daria for defacing something that Ms. Li stole from her.